hispindia/amr-apps/README.md

 - [ ] Special characters in test values
 - [ ] Hide result section
 - [ ] DD not have color when MIC has value
-- [ ] Yellow and red DD/MIC colors more distinguishable
 - [ ] Same sections on approval screen as on entry screen
 - [ ] Person overview